 The capability of monitoring and diagnostics of OMA DM is mainly achieved by MO DiagMon.
 DiagMon supports diagnostics policies management, fault reporting, performance monitoring, device interrogation, remote diagnostics procedure invocation and remote device repairing.
 The monitoring and diagnostics of the devices in the local area network can be fulfilled by DiagMon plus GwMO.

-6.8.3 BBF TR069
+6.8.3 BBF TR-069

 TR-069 provides FULL support for this requirement.